What is a wrist fracture?

 - Being hit on the wrist

-It is important to visit an orthopedic specialist at MedStar Orthopaedic Institute if you have any of the following symptoms of a broken wrist:
+It is important to visit an orthopedic specialist at MedStar Orthopaedic Institute if you have any of the following symptoms:

 - Wrist pain, especially when flexing